 This Dutch Oven Steak uses inexpensive flank steak that is super tender because you cut it into strips and marinate it in a simple but flavor-packed homemade marinade.
 The petite fingerling potatoes round out this gourmet-tasting, affordable steak camp supper.

 This Campfire French Dip is a really simple camp meal.
 You prep the basic ingredients at home … freeze them … dump and cook at the campsite.
 The savory beef dipping juice is rich and flavorful.
+If you want more camping sandwich ideas, we’ve got tons of them for you!

 Print This Recipe